gugajazz/Classifier_AI/README.md

 ![154](https://user-images.githubusercontent.com/73020909/206880156-951d0f71-b0f9-4715-a4eb-0a1a96335ea5.png)

 # How it works
-It defines and then uses the functions create_dataset_from_img and create_dataset_from_path to parse the png files to tenserflow datasets for training and validation.\
+It defines and then uses the functions create_dataset_from_img and create_dataset_from_path to parse the png files to TensorFlow datasets for training and validation.\
-The code then flatens the (28,28,3) matrixes to (28,28,1) since having multiple color channels is irrelevant in greyscale images.\
+The code then flattens the (28,28,3) matrixes to (28,28,1) since having multiple color channels is irrelevant in greyscale images.\

 We then define the model archictecture\
 ![Model](https://user-images.githubusercontent.com/73020909/207657741-1aca96f2-fa54-4edd-aca6-fa03d3e536d3.png)